I'm Smt Somayajula Gayatri Devi Sharma.

 This website is my e-residence,

-while I'm physically placed with my family
+and I'm physically placed with my family

 I cordially invite you to visit my recipes showcased in this website.
 During this visit you enjoy the status of